binary-person/cnn-proxy/README.md

 ### defaultIPv6

 type: `boolean`<br>
 Enabling this will force nodejs's requests to default to IPv6.
-Doesn't not work if your machine doesn't have a IPv6 address.
+Doesn't not work if your machine doesn't have a IPv6 address.<br>
+This is super duper not recommended since requests to non-IPv6 websites will break.

 ### port